 For one, KFC is singularly responsible for slaughtering over one billion chickens annually.
 Often regarded as the most abused animal on earth, KFC takes up a sizable portion of that systemic abuse in the name of gross sandwiches and low wages.
 The average food prep worker at KFC doesn’t even make $10/hour.

 KFC is complicit in a supply chain which crams birds into spaces that often don’t allow them to simply turn around.
 They overfeed birds to ensure maximum meat on their fragile bones, leaving many unable to walk at all.
 This means some female chickens must be artificially inseminated by human workers with turkey basters so they can lay eggs and keep the horrific assembly line of exploitative practices moving swiftly.

-This same supply chain often de-beaks chickens at a rapid pace using super hot lasers that saw the beaks off of female baby chicks.
+This same supply chain forcibly removes the beaks from female baby chicks.
 The males, meanwhile, are often thrown away — literally.
 Like garbage, even while they’re still alive, because they can’t lay eggs.